Free Kitchen Hacks eBook

 • Preheat your oven to 400°F and spray or line your muffin tin (consider these cute reusuable muffin liners for a more sustainable option).

-• In a large mixing bowl, add 1 ½ cups flour, sugar, baking powder and salt and whisk to combine.
+• In a large mixing bowl, add flour, sugar, baking powder and salt and whisk to combine.

 • Add the oil, egg, milk, and vanilla extract and use a whisk or hand mixer on low to combine the ingredients until the batter is smooth, careful not to over-beat.

-• Toss your blueberries in 1 tablespoon of flour to coat them and add the coated berries and chocolate chips to your muffin batter.
+• Add the blueberries and chocolate chips to your muffin batter.
 Use a spatula to fold in the blueberries and chocolate, careful not to overmix.

 • Use a cookie scoop or large spoon to fill muffin cups, leaving about 1/2 inch of space at the top for the muffins to rise.
 Add a little sprinkle of sugar on top of each muffin (optional) to get a crunchy muffin top.